redis/docs/content/develop/connect/insight/vscode-extension.md

 <img src="../images/ri-vscode-menu.png">

+The Redis for VS Code extension will automatically update just like any other VS Code extension.

 ## Connect to Redis databases

 Click on the Redis mark (the cursive **R**) in the VS Code menu to begin connecting a Redis database to VS Code.